 It’s easy to make delicious keto whipped cream in the food processor.
 Sweetened with stevia and flavored with vanilla, it’s the perfect topping for berries, mug cakes and crustless pies.

 I adore whipped cream.
 Always have.
 Many years ago, when I just started dating my now husband, I was sitting with him in a posh restaurant.
-It was the end of a good meal, and perusing the dessert menu, I spotted a dessert that was topped with whipped cream.
+It was the end of a good meal.
+Perusing the dessert menu, I spotted a dessert that was topped with whipped cream.
 Suddenly, all I wanted was a small bowl of whipped cream!
 But I was too embarrassed to ask the server if that would be possible.

-Now I eat low carb, but luckily, whipped cream is one of those desserts that’s very easy to turn keto.
+Now I eat a low carb diet.
+But luckily, whipped cream is one of those desserts that’s very easy to turn keto.
 You simply omit the sweetener, replacing it with a low carb sweetener.
-The ratios are pretty universal – 1 cup of liquid heavy cream, 2 tablespoons of sweetener (so in our case 1/2 teaspoon stevia glycerite), and a little vanilla.
+The ratios are pretty universal.
+1 cup of liquid heavy cream, 2 tablespoons of sweetener (so in our case 1/2 teaspoon stevia glycerite), and a little vanilla.

 I make this keto whipped cream in the food processor.
 I have found that if you have a food processor with a “high” setting, this is pretty much a foolproof way to make great whipped cream with minimal effort.
 There’s no need for everything to be cold (normally you would need to chill the mixing bowl and the whisks).
 The food processor is very powerful, and it whips a cup of heavy cream beautifully in about 2 minutes.